 Emerging businesses are wont to go through phases of financial struggle in their bid to achieve sustained success.
-Sailing through a crisis unscathed is what differentiates a successful business from failed ones.
+Sailing through a crisis unscathed is what differentiates a successful business from a failed one.
 The process of getting through a crisis, however, requires a heavy concentration of focused skill and hard work.
 It requires intelligent decision making and a succinct understanding of the financial requirements that keep your business afloat.
 Cultivating an emergency fund at the early stages of your business development would fall into the category of intelligent decision making.
 Here is how to go about the process.

 Emergency Fund For Your Business